Bob Saget: Career

 In 2014, his book Dirty Daddy was released, in which he writes about his career, comedy influences, and experiences with life and death.
 He embarked on a small tour in support of the book, including the Pemberton Music Festival, where he introduced Snoop Dogg prior to performing his own set.
 In the same year, he toured Australia for the first time with a stand-up show called Bob Saget Live: The Dirty Daddy Tour.
 The show was performed in the major cities of Melbourne, Sydney, Brisbane, and Perth.

 In 2015 and 2016, he guest-starred in two episodes of Grandfathered, starring and produced by his Full House co-star John Stamos.
 From 2016 to 2020, Saget reprised his role as Danny Tanner for fifteen episodes of Full House's sequel series, Fuller House, including the series premiere and finale.

 In 2017, he released another stand-up special, Bob Saget: Zero to Sixty.

 In 2019, he was announced as host of ABC's Videos After Dark.
 Saget also hosted the game show Nashville Squares on CMT, and made his first of three appearances as a panelist on To Tell the Truth.

 In 2020, Saget competed in season four of The Masked Singer as "Squiggly Monster".
 Saget also launched a podcast titled Bob Saget's Here for You with Studio71.
 Its 130th and final episode, with comedian Dane Cook, was released posthumously on January 31, 2022.

-He would also make an appearance on Nikki Glaser's E! series Welcome Home Nikki Glaser in an episode that aired in June 2022.
+He also made an appearance on Nikki Glaser's E! series Welcome Home Nikki Glaser? in an episode that aired on June 5, 2022.

 Personal life

-Saget married Sherri Kramer in 1982, and they had three daughters before divorcing in 1997.
+Saget married Sherri Kramer in 1982, and they had three daughters Aubrey (b.
+1987), Lara Melanie (b.
+1989), and Jennifer Belle (b.
+1992) before divorcing in 1997.
 He was later married to television presenter Kelly Rizzo from 2018 until his death in 2022.

 Saget was a board member of the Scleroderma Research Foundation.
 His efforts benefited celebrities such as actress Regina Hall.
 In an interview with Ability, he discussed how his sister was diagnosed with scleroderma at 43 and died at 47.
 She had previously been misdiagnosed numerous times.